Volcanic Eruption Necessitates UV Upgrade Project At The Largest Hatchery In Chile – A Case Study

 Camanchaca Salmon Hatchery is located in Petrohué, in the southern part of Chile.
 Petrohué is the main town within the Vicente Pérez Rosales National Park.
 It is located on the western shore of Todos los Santos Lake, 80 Kilometers from the city of Puerto Varas, Los Lagos Region.

 The Hatchery’s UV upgrade project began in June 2015 in response to the eruption of the Calbuco volcano, which is considered by the Chilean National Service of Geology and Mining to be the third most dangerous volcano in the country.
 The volcano eruption released ashes and volcanic sand destroying UV equipment.
-The natural disaster made it necessary to repair many of the UV systems used to disinfect the water at the hatchery.
+The natural disaster made it necessary to repair many of the UV systems used to treat the water at the hatchery.

 Camanchaca is the largest recirculation fish farm in Chile, producing millions of smolts per year.
 The facility began operating in 1965, catching and processing shrimp and langostino lobsters.
 In 1980, the facility diversified into other sea products, including aquaculture.
 In 2002, the hatchery began operating in a water recirculation mode for fish farming.
-The water treatment process used at the Hatchery includes mechanical and biological filters, oxygen injection and UV light for disinfection of any microorganisms in the water.
+The water treatment process used at the Hatchery includes mechanical and biological filters, oxygen injection and UV light for inactivation of any microorganisms in the water.

 Camanchaca became the world’s first salmon producer to earn four stars for the Global Aquaculture Alliance’s (GAA) Best Aquaculture Practices (BAP) certification.
 This standard guarantees that salmon production is performed in a socially and environmentally responsible manner and is safe for human consumption.